CornellCSWiki/CornellCSWiki/resources/practice.md

  - [Rails Tutorial](https://www.railstutorial.org/book) Build Twitter from the ground up with Ruby on Rails; can take anywhere from a weekend to a month, pending your skill level and commitment.
 This will get you some serious skill and I would encourage you to put it on your resume if you complete it.

- - [Project Euler](https://projecteuler.net/) Solve interesting problem.
+ - [Project Euler](https://projecteuler.net/) Solve interesting problems.
 The first few are relatively simple and can be solved even without a computer but they quickly become more difficult (and interesting).

  - [RTFM](https://www.kernel.org/doc/man-pages/) Seriously.